Educational Programme

 The Programme Directors are Dr Suzie Gill, Dr Nina Brown and Dr Ann Sanders.

-Learning sets are held at the Terence Mortimer Education Centre, Horton General Hospital.
-ST1s and ST2s have a twice monthly learning set on the first and third Tuesday of the month from 2-5pm.
-ST3s have a full day learning set every Tuesday.
-About once a month the ST3 learning set is joint with Oxford VTS and alternates between the two locations.
+Learning sessions are held at the Terence Mortimer Education Centre, Horton General Hospital.
+ST1s have a twice monthly learning session on the first and third Tuesday of the month from 2-5pm.
+ST2s have a half day learning session on Tuesday afternoons from 2pm.
+ST3s have a half day learning set every Tuesday morning from 930am.
 Click here to go to Calendar

 We hope to make these sessions relevant and fun.
 If you have suggestions regarding content we are always pleased to receive them.